 level bands formed independently within the tissue and outside.
 The

 deformation on the left indicates small-scale disturbances during

 silicification of the inundated habitat.
 Width of the tuber 4mm.
 (The

-tubers are usually pictured much too big by factors up to 5.)
+tubers are usually pictured in drawings much too big by factors up to 5.)

 Although many a

 detail of the phenomenon will probably remain obscure, a few facts seem

 to be certain: Dissolved silica in the form of siliceous acid tends to

 polymerize into clusters, a process which is sensitive to the pH and